wintercg/proposal-common-minimum-api/asynclocalstorage.md

 transitional step in advance of `AsyncContext`.
 This subset is intentionally limited to a model and API that aligns closely with `AsyncContext`.
-Runtimes implementing async context tracking are strongly encouraged to implement only this subset in order to best remain forwards compatible with `AsyncContext`.
+Runtimes implementing async context tracking are strongly encouraged to implement only this subset to best remain forwards compatible with `AsyncContext`.

 ## Logical model